What Are The Weirdest Pasta Shapes?

 Number 9: Bucatini

-Also known as perciatelli, at first glance bucatini just looks like linguine, but its major difference is that it has a hole running through it to help it cook with uniformity and hold onto more sauce.
-Many foodies dispute the assertion that the hole does either of those things, making this shape the cause of many fiery debates among pasta nerds.
+Also known as perciatelli, bucatini looks like linguine at first glance.
+However, its significant difference is that it has a hole running through it to help it cook uniformly and hold onto more sauce.
+Many foodies dispute that the hole does either of those things, making this shape the cause of many fiery debates among pasta nerds.

 Number 8: Corzetti